 Every now and again, I go out looking for easily accessible spots in town that aren't too secluded.
 I used to try and take clients to the craziest places I could think of.
 Why?
-Because the background!
-I would find the best backgrounds I could.
+Because of the background!
+I would find the best environments I could.
 With my tastes, it meant that no one else would ever get that same photograph and probably hasn't yet either.
-Problem is, I may find that pleasing but the regular Joe doesn't or even worse, it scares them to death.
+The problem is, I may find that pleasing but the regular Joe doesn't or even worse, it scares them to death.

 I once had a couple that needed engagement photos for their wedding.
-I love water being in all my shots and I know of a place that's easy to get to and secluded enough that it would be a one of a kind.
-The path is level with the water. leaving nothing but a clean horizon line full of lake, BEAUTIFUL.
+I love water being in all my shots, and I know of a place that's easy to get to and secluded enough that it would be a one of a kind.
+The path is level with the water.
+Leaving nothing but a clean horizon line full of a lake, BEAUTIFUL.

 After that day, I began hunting for that great backdrop that would allow the client to feel like they are getting something beautiful and I didn't feel cheap shooting it.

 Yeah, I said it, I don't want to feel cheap.
-However, get a few drinks in me and I stop caring for about four hours but I always hate myself in the morning.
-Cheap to me me is the obligatory barn photos or the hay bale in a field.
-Put every one in plaid and pile them against the hay, not my ideal photograph.
+However, I get a few drinks in me, and I stop caring for about four hours, but I always hate myself in the morning.
+Cheap to me are the obligatory barn photos or the hay bale in a field.
+Put everyone in plaid and pile them against the hay, not my ideal photograph.
 YUCK!
 Ok, if you pay me enough and I'll do it, but I ain't gotta like it.
-Besides, old barns can be a really good backup plan.
-Shoot them right and you get to keep some self respect.
+Besides, old barns can be an excellent backup plan.
+Shoot them right, and you get to keep some self-respect.